Deni Bonet

-Deni Bonet is a US-born singer-songwriter, electric violinist, and multi-instrumentalist.
+Deni Bonet is an American singer-songwriter, electric violinist, and multi-instrumentalist.
 She began her professional career in the house band of National Public Radio’s Mountain Stage radio show.
 She left to pursue a solo career and also became a prolific session musician.
 She has toured and recorded with many notable performers including Cyndi Lauper, R.E.M., Sarah McLachlan, Richard Barone, and Robyn Hitchcock, and has released several CDs of her own original music.

 Career

-Deni has performed on several national television shows, including Saturday Night Live, Late Night with Conan O'Brien, The Today Show, and Last Call with Carson Daly.
+Bonet has performed on several national television shows, including Saturday Night Live, Late Night with Conan O'Brien, The Today Show, and Last Call with Carson Daly.
 She was also a guest on an episode of the nationally syndicated Nate Berkus Show, discussing her unique holiday decorating style, and was featured in an episode of Fox Television's Ambush Makeover.

-Deni was featured in the Jonathan Demme movie Storefront Hitchcock performing alongside Robyn Hitchcock.
-She was also the subject of a Wall Street Journal article on how artists were affected by the downturn in the economy, and a Billboard magazine article on her NYC-area cable TV show "Duets with Deni".
+Bonet was featured in the Jonathan Demme movie Storefront Hitchcock performing alongside Robyn Hitchcock.
+She was also the subject of a 2001 Wall Street Journal article on how artists were affected by the downturn in the economy, and a 2003 Billboard magazine article on her NYC-area cable TV show Duets with Deni.

-"Duets" featured live performances by local and international performers, accompanied by Deni.
-Each 30-minute show featured two songs written by the guest, two written by Deni, and the show ended with a cover tune chosen by both Deni and her guest.
+Duets featured live performances by local and international performers, accompanied by Bonet.
+Each 30-minute show featured two songs written by the guest, two written by Bonet, and the show ended with a cover tune chosen by both Bonet and her guest.
 Season One featured Sean Altman, Jenny Bruce, Dave Foster, Roger Greenawalt, Lach, Richard Barone, Robyn Hitchcock, Kimberley Rew, and Bari Koral.
 Season Two featured Jon Spurney, Bill Clift, Christine Ohlman, Mary Lee Kortes, John Wesley Harding, and Patti Rothberg.

-Deni's music has been featured in several television shows, including Cathouse and Passions, and she has scored the soundtracks of the American Civil War Drama Red Legged Devils] and the recently released Western Drama West of Thunder, in which she also appears.
-Bonet is also featured in Richard Barone's "'cool blue halo' 25th Anniversary Concert" DVD released in winter 2012.
+Bonet's music has been featured in several television shows, including Cathouse and Passions, and she has scored the soundtracks of the American Civil War drama Red Legged Devils and the Western drama West of Thunder, in which she also appears.
+Bonet is also featured in Richard Barone's Cool Blue Halo 25th Anniversary Concert DVD released in 2012.

-She is an endorsee of Barcus-Berry Electric Violins, Martin Guitars, Kala Brand Ukuleles, Daisy Rock Girl Guitars, and Thomastik-Infeld Strings in the USA and worldwide.
-Deni Bonet also operates OverdubStrings.com, an online business that creates and arranges violin, fiddle, and accordion tracks for studio and home recording projects.
+She is an endorsee of Barcus-Berry Electric Violins, Martin Guitars, Kala Brand Ukuleles, Daisy Rock Girl Guitars, and Thomastik-Infeld Strings in the US and worldwide.
+Bonet also operates OverdubStrings.com, an online business that creates and arranges violin, fiddle, and accordion tracks for studio and home recording projects.

-Deni was honored to be invited to accompany Irish multi-platinum performer Mundy (born Edmund Enright) at the official White House St Patrick's Day reception in Washington DC, where they performed several songs for President Barack Obama, First Lady Michelle Obama, Vice President Joe Biden, the Taoiseach (Prime Minister) of Ireland, and several hundred invited guests.
+Bonet was invited to accompany Irish multi-platinum performer Mundy (born Edmund Enright) at the official White House St Patrick's Day reception in Washington DC, where they performed several songs for President Barack Obama, First Lady Michelle Obama, Vice President Joe Biden, the Taoiseach (Prime Minister) of Ireland, and several hundred invited guests.